LRT in

 Photo by page author

-Soutbound E-Line train arrives at Pepsi Center-Six Flags Elitch Gardens
+Northbound E-Line train at Pepsi Center-Six Flags Elitch Gardens.

 The next station is Pepsi Center-Six Flags Elitch Gardens where there are three tracks through the station with two island platforms and a narrow east-side platform.